Htrtkm/iTOL_inputs/README.md

 # iTOL_inputs
-this is repository for sharing itol input files.
+this is repository for sharing itol input files (sample).

 # explanation for sample files
 1. bac.treefile